-It may be seen from the above performance table that the mean-reversion strategy generates higher risk-adjusted returns than the buy and hold strategy: Sharpe for the strategy is 0.95 versus 0.57 for the moving average cross in SPY.
+It may be seen from the above performance table that the mean-reversion strategy generates higher risk-adjusted returns than the buy and hold strategy: Sharpe for the strategy is 0.94 versus 0.52 for buy and hold.

-Below are the equity curve and underwater equity curve for the weekly strategy.
-Click on images to enlarge.
+Below is the equity curve (log scale).
+Click on image to enlarge.

 The strategy avoids taking any positions during bear markets.
-For 2008, the loss is only -2.4% versus 36.8% for buy and hold.
+For 2008, the return was flat versus -36.8% for buy and hold.

 Below is a table of monthly returns.